-The regional permittees operate several properties to facilitate their operations: County Jails, County and City corporation yards in Yakima, Union Gap and Sunnyside, wastewater treatment plants in Yakima, Buena and Sunnyside, a solid waste transfer station near Granger, and the County landfill at Terrace Heights.
-The City of Yakima operates a golf course, airport and cemetery as well as several parks.
+The regional permittees operate several properties to facilitate their operations: County Jails, County and City corporation yards, wastewater treatment plants, a solid waste transfer station, and a landfill.
 Many of these facilities are hazardous waste generators and must already have pollution prevention plans to comply with Ecology hazardous waste regulations.
 Stormwater Pollution Prevention Plans (SWPPP) are required for many of these same sites under the Ecology Industrial Stormwater Permit.